 DX Authority is the category position Webgold is building — not a product.
 It is the perception earned through sustained demonstration of DX expertise.
 The DX Assessment and DX Blueprint (see Product Catalogue above) are the entry offerings that generate revenue AND build evidence of capability.

 GTM programme: WG-21 (10 documents, 4 sub-projects).
 Authority accrues over 12–24 months.
-Pending: DEC-003 (DX Blueprint classification).
-Full detail in Brand & Positioning tab.
+DEC-003 Resolved · DX Blueprint = $79 USD Full detail in Brand & Positioning tab.

 Webgold's Product-Led Organism model includes a growing portfolio of digital products — both proprietary infrastructure and client-facing licensed tools.